-Ring Video Doorbell tips and tricks
+Ring Video Doorbell tips and tricks: Become the ultimate Ring master

 Turn turn motion detection to prolong battery: If you find the battery isn't lasting long, then switching to a lighter motion detection frequency will give you a better life.
 Whether that's suitable depends on what you want detection for and if you have other security devices.

-Can I buy a spare Ring Video Doorbell 2 battery?
+Can I buy a spare Ring Video Doorbell battery?
 You can and you should.
 There's no fast charging on the battery pack, so it takes a number of hours to fully charge the battery.
 You can get spare batteries so you can keep one fully charged.
-They cost around £20 on Amazon UK.

 Turn off mobile video access: This is another option in the app settings that will preserve battery life - accessing the live video feed uses a lot of power.